-Part Exchange Schemes: Everything You Need To Know When Considering to Part Exchange Your House
+Part Exchange Schemes – Everything You Need To Know

-A Part Exchange scheme involves trading in your house as part-payment for a new build property.
-The property developer buys your existing house and then subtracts this value from the cost of your new home.
-Part Exchange is perfect for homeowners who want to move quickly without first having to go through the stress of selling their house on the property market.
+A part exchange scheme involves trading in your house as part-payment for a new build property.
+The property developer buys your existing house and then subtracts its value from the cost of your new home.
+Part exchange is perfect for homeowners who want to move quickly without first having to go through the stress of selling their house on the property market.

 How does Part Exchange work?